roblaing/erlang-webapp-howto/unit3/README.md

 third-party libraries for Erlang remains bewildering.
 Fairly randomly, I've selected one called
 <em>PG...Oh god not nother Postgres client in Erlang...</em>, <a href="https://github.com/erleans/pgo">pgo</a>.

-Other choices include using the database bundled with OTP, Mnesia, and the standard libraries also include ODBC support which should make nearly every database accessible.
+Alternatives include using the database bundled with OTP, Mnesia, and the standard libraries also include ODBC support which should make nearly every database accessible.
 As I mentioned in
 <a href="https://github.com/roblaing/swipl-webapp-howto/tree/master/unit3">Unit 3</a> of my SWI Prolog web application
 tutorial (which I'm redoing here in Erlang), I'm no fan of Microsoft's poorly documented ODBC "standard".